anuragkh/anuragkh.github.io/_posts/2015-09-29-resource-allocation-and-scheduling.md

 _Is the Problem Real?_

+While the fair allocation of resources has been widely discussed in a single resource environment, and different adaptations of max-min fairness (maximizing the minimum allocation of a user in a system) are found to work well, this paper addresses the fair allocation of resources in a multi-resource environment.
+With a large number of shared platforms that support coexisting applications (e.g., MapReduce, Spark, etc.) with multiple users, sharing multiple resources (CPU, RAM, etc.) fairly across the different users is an important problem to address.

 _What is the solution's main idea?_

+The main idea behind the solution is the generalization of "max-min" fairness to the multi-resource domain.
+In particular, different users have different demands for each of the resources, and fair share is determined by "max-min" fair-share for the dominant resource (most heavily allocated resource) for that user.

 _Why is the solution different from previous work?_

+The authors discuss properties that such an allocation policy must possess:
+* sharing incentive (better to share than desire exclusive access to resources),
+* strategy proofness (no benefit in lying about resource demands),
+* envy-freeness (no preference for another user’s allocation), and,
+* pareto efficiency (impossible to increase allocation of one user without decreasing allocation of another).

+Additionally, properties like
+* single resource fairness (reduction to max-min fairness in presence of a single resource),
+* bottleneck fairness (when a single resource is bottlenecked, reduces to max-min fairness for bottlenecked resource),
+* population monotonicity (no decrease in allocation on adding users), and
+* resource monotonicity (no decrease in allocation on adding resources) are also desirable.

+The authors show analytically that while DRF possesses all of these properties except resource monotonicity, alternate fairness policies like asset fairness and Competitive Equilibrium from Equal Incomes (CEEI) lose out on more important properties like sharing incentive or strategy proofness.

 _Does the paper identify any fundamental/hard trade-offs?_

+As discussed before, the authors mention several desirable properties that are expected from a multi-resource allocation policy.
+While these properties may not be complete, there is an inherent tradeoff that is exposed between them, and different allocation policies typically tradeoff some of the desirable properties for others.
+However, DRF acheives almost all these properties, apart from resource monotonicity.

 _Will the paper be influential in 10 years?_

+Since a majority of resource allocators in and across cluster computing frameworks rely on some notions of fairness, DRF is an important contribution in that direction.
+With its adoption in Mesos, it already has had real-world impact, and I expect it to continue to be influential both in industry and in academia.

 ## Omega: flexible, scalable schedulers for large compute clusters